 When HHC is manufactured, the compound is actually a mixture of two different HHC molecules: 9R HHC and 9S HHC.
-9R HHC is proficient at binding to the body’s endocannabinoid receptors, like Delta 8 or Delta 9 THC.
+9R HHC is proficient at binding to the body’s endocannabinoid receptors, like Delta 8 or Delta-9 THC.
 However, 9S HHC does not bind to those receptors nearly as well and, therefore, has much less of an effect.

 Here’s the rub.
 When the manufacturer is creating HHC, there is no way of determining the final ratio of 9R HHC to 9S HHC.
 It could be a 2:1 ratio or a 1:1 ratio, but the lab doesn’t know until the end product is tested.
 So, depending on the final ratio of the finished product, the HHC you are vaping could be only slightly more potent than Delta 8 THC, or it could be more potent than Delta 9 THC.
 As far as how it makes you feel, here’s a quick look at the most popular THC cannabinoids for comparison sake, based on the anecdotal evidence we’ve been able to gather.

-Delta 9 THC — Delta 9 THC is the active cannabinoid that is found in high levels of marijuana.
+Delta 9 THC — Delta 9 THC is the active cannabinoid that is commonly found in high levels of marijuana.
 Now, if you are utilizing the Indica variety of marijuana, you will get a sedative effect.
 Some strains even relax you to the point of couch lock, where it’s tough to get out of your chair.
 On the other hand, if you use the Sativa variety, you will get a more energizing effect.
 In any case, Delta 9 produces a head high and a sense of euphoria.
 Most users of Delta 9 THC claim that it is hard to think or work while under its influence.

 Delta 8 THC — This substance is created in a lab by converting CBD or Delta 9 THC into Delta 8 THC.
 Delta 8 is known to be about half as potent as Delta 9.
-However, it is reported to produce a calming, good feeling throughout the body.
+However, it is reported in science studies to produce a calming, good feeling throughout the body.
 In addition, users report that they can think clearly with Delta 8 THC (a direct contrast to Delta 9).
 The effects of Delta 8 and Delta 9 THC come on fairly quickly when vaped.

 THC-O — This is the powerhouse of the THC strains.
 THC-O is created by adding acetate to Delta 8 THC.
 However, the effect it delivers is like that of Delta 9 THC.
 But THC-O’s bragging right is that it is three times as powerful as Delta 9 THC.
 THC-O is also known as a creeper.
 This means that the effects are delayed from twenty minutes to a half-hour or more when vaped.